How it all started

 I have always had a love of eye-catching jewellery, but all of a sudden I felt the need to wear something around my neck that made a real statement; something that would speak to other women.
 Inspired by the jewellery worn by suffragists and suffragettes, I wanted to create pieces that would demonstrate an allegiance to this suddenly urgent feminist cause.

-Eliza and I went on a very crowded bus to London.
-I had my first prototype Resist necklace in my pocket and was desperate to get them made.
+I had my first prototype Resist necklace in my pocket and was already desperate to get them made.
 The march and Eliza's passion for the cause removed any doubts I had that I could 'do this thing'!

 The Irish Referendum